 - Immune tonics strengthen the immune system, usually by providing essential nutrients.

 - Immunosuppressants downregulate some aspects of the immune system either as a therapeutic action or as a side effect.

-- There are theories but no concrete evidence that elderberries can cause cytokine storms.
+- There are theories, but not concrete evidence, that elderberries can cause cytokine storms.

-- There are theories but no concrete evidence that immunostimulants like vaccines can worsen allergies.
+- There are theories, but not concrete evidence, that immunostimulants, like vaccines, can worsen allergies.